-What are my rights if I am made redundant?
+What is redundancy and what are my rights?

 What can I do to find another job?

-If you are facing redundancy, you may be allowed paid time off to look for another job.
+You may be allowed paid time off to look for another job.

-If you have worked continuously for your employer for at least two years, you are allowed to take 40% of your working week off - two days out of a five-day week, for example - to attend interviews.
+If you've worked continuously for your employer for at least two years, you're allowed to take 40% of your working week off - so two days of a five-day week - to attend interviews.

-Your employer will have to pay you for this time.
-If you take any more time off than this, they do not have to pay you for it, although some employers may be more generous.
+Your employer has to pay you for this time.
+If you take more time, they don't have to pay you, although some employers may be more generous.

-Anyone re-training after being made redundant may also be entitled to grants, bursaries, loans, and free courses.
+Anyone retraining after being made redundant may also be entitled to grants, bursaries, loans, and free courses.